FreeCodeCampAthensMeetUp/Login-Page-Project/README.md

-# Project Introcution
+# Project Introduction

 Our Goal is to create a Simple Login with basic Functionality.
-The Web Page should be Repsonsive for Mobile Viewports as well.
+The Web Page should be Responsive for Mobile Viewports as well.
 All necessary assets and basic setup has been provided to you as well as the final result that you should create in the images below:

 WEB VIEW                               |  Mobile View :-------------------------------------:|:-------------------------------------: